Toggle: English / Spanish

 - Watered-down fruit juice or broth may also help.

-Medicines that slow diarrhea are usually not given because they may make the infection last longer.
-If you have severe symptoms, your health care provider may prescribe antibiotics.
+Medicines that slow diarrhea are often not given because they may make the infection last longer.
+If you have severe symptoms, your provider may prescribe antibiotics if you:

 - Have diarrhea more than 9 or 10 times per day